awsdocs/amazon-ecs-developer-guide/doc_source/ec2-run-command.md

 1. To narrow the available policies to attach, for **Filter**, type `SSM`\.

 1. In the list of policies, select the box next **AmazonSSMManagedInstanceCore**\.
-This policy enables you to provide the minimum permissions that are necessary to use Systems Manager\.
+Use this policy to provide the minimum permissions that are necessary to use Systems Manager\.

    For information about other policies you can provide for Systems Manager operations, see [Create an IAM Instance Profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) in the *AWS Systems Manager User Guide*\.